-3D Scanning and Fabrication Services in Delaware
+3D Scanning Services in Delaware

-Kemperle Industries provides 3D scanning, reverse engineering, CNC machining, and custom fabrication services to clients throughout Delaware from its Brooklyn, NYC studio.
+Kemperle Industries provides 3D scanning services, reverse engineering, CNC machining, and custom fabrication to clients throughout Delaware from its Brooklyn, NYC studio.
 Small in geography but dense with manufacturing activity — particularly in chemicals, advanced materials, and corporate manufacturing operations — Delaware generates technically demanding fabrication projects that benefit from Kemperle’s integrated, full-service approach, built over 40 years of work with some of the most exacting clients on the East Coast.

 From Wilmington’s industrial and corporate corridor to the precision manufacturing suppliers in Newark and the light fabrication operations of Sussex County, we serve Delaware clients who need serious capability without large vendor overhead.